VANTHEBRAND/vanrss/README.md

 <img width="1094" alt="Screenshot 2022-12-26 at 1 15 57 PM" src="https://user-images.githubusercontent.com/1719237/209499220-a2f7b7e4-f0b0-422a-bdf2-2ffed4b37aff.png">

 ### Bonus.
-Update to the latest version of microfeed
+Update to the latest version of vanfeed

-We'll continue to add new features and fix bugs in this microfeed repo.
+vanfeed will continue to add new features and fix bugs and add fetures and bug fixes from the microfeed repo.
 You may want to update your forked repo with the new code.

 You'll first sync up the code in your forked repo: